wacncontent/CustomizeTool/output/articles/storsimple/storsimple-snapshot-manager-deployment.md

 >[AZURE.IMPORTANT]
 >
->- For a StorSimple virtual device, the host must be a Microsoft Azure Virtual Machine.
+>- For a StorSimple virtual device, the host must be a Windows Azure Virtual Machine.
 >
 >- The host must be running Windows 2008 R2, Windows Server 2012, or Windows Server 2012 R2.
 If your server is running Windows Server 2008 R2, you must also install Windows Server 2008 SP1 and Windows Management Framework 3.0.
 >